RingCentral (NYSE:RNG) Releases FY 2022 Earnings Guidance

-RingCentral (NYSE:RNG – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.83-$1.87 for the period, compared to the consensus estimate of $1.71.
-The company issued revenue guidance of $1.99 billion-$2.02 billion, compared to the consensus revenue estimate of $2.01 billion.RingCentral also updated its FY22 guidance to $1.83-1.87 EPS.
+RingCentral (NYSE:RNG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $1.83-$1.87 for the period, compared to the consensus earnings per share estimate of $1.71.
+The company issued revenue guidance of $1.99 billion-$2.02 billion, compared to the consensus revenue estimate of $2.01 billion.RingCentral also updated its Q2 2022 guidance to $0.40-$0.41 EPS.

-RNG has been the subject of a number of analyst reports.
-Deutsche Bank Aktiengesellschaft cut their price target on RingCentral from $210.00 to $110.00 in a research note on Tuesday.
-Raymond James cut their price objective on RingCentral from $300.00 to $135.00 in a research report on Tuesday.
-Wells Fargo & Company cut their price objective on RingCentral from $185.00 to $150.00 in a research report on Tuesday.
-The Goldman Sachs Group cut their price objective on RingCentral from $240.00 to $205.00 and set a buy rating for the company in a research report on Wednesday, February 23rd.
-Finally, Robert W. Baird dropped their price target on RingCentral from $130.00 to $95.00 in a research report on Tuesday.
-Four analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $192.68.

 RingCentral, Inc provides software-as-a-service solutions that enable businesses to communicate, collaborate, and connect in North America.
 The company offers business cloud communications and contact center solutions based on its Message Video Phone? platform.
 Its products include RingCentral Office that provides communication and collaboration across various modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings, and fax; RingCentral Contact Center, a collaborative contact center solution that delivers omni-channel; and RingCentral Engage Digital, a digital customer engagement platform that allows enterprises to interact with their customers.